 London W1K 1LB, UK

 Nobu, yes.
 In London, you can’t talk sushi without Nobu Matsuhisa.
 He has been the godfather of Japanese restaurant industry here.
 Most importantly, his sushi (and his “sashimi”) has had impact on what Londoners expect from eating sushi.
-The fare at Nobu — either at The Metropolitan Hotel or at Berkeley Square — is far from being purists.
+The fare at Nobu — either at the Metropolitan Hotel on Park Lane, in Shoreditch, in Marylebone, or the original on Berkeley Square — is far from being purists.
 It is Japanese with South American influences and filtered through an American lens.
 Complicated?
 Not at all.
-Try imagining “sushi” that is not always raw and sushi rolls that contain either something spicy, mayonnaise-y or avocado-y.
+Try imagining “sushi” that is not always raw and sushi rolls that contain something spicy, or mayonnaise, or avocado.
 Matsuhisa is also famed for inventing “New Style Sashimi”, which involves raw fish slices being cooked seared with a pouring of hot oil.
 Even though both of the Nobu’s in London have lost Michelin stars, they are still buzzy, aspirational venues that many would like to have a taste of — or be seen at.

 Like Nobu, Zuma is another big name that characterises London’s Japanese dining scene.
 Chef Rainer Becker was the very first to bring the idea of izakaya to London opening Zuma in 2002.
 It was — and still is — glitzy, moderately fusion-y and wildly popular.
 The sashimi, sushi and rolls somehow find the right balance between traditional and wacky.
 Items such as sea urchin and salmon roe observe the tradition but they sit well alongside Dynamite Spider (made from deep-fried soft shell crab and chilli-mayo) and Wagyu Gunkan (otherworldly beef tartare as miniature beef-topped, daikon-wrapped rolls with black truffle).
 Roka — the sister restaurant brand — is reliable, too.